bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 As we can see the SHAP values are very useful and have some clear advantages but also some limitations:

-* *Fairly distributed, Constrastive Explanations:* Each feature is treated the same without any need for heuristics or special insight by the user.
+* *Fairly distributed, Contrastive Explanations:* Each feature is treated the same without any need for heuristics or special insight by the user.
 However, as mentioned above the explanations are contrastive (relative to the mean), so not exactly the same as a our simple linear regression model.